Fire on the Forty

 The goal of the Fire on the Forty campaign is to promote the use of prescribed fire on privately owned fields and upland forests through outreach to educate landowners about the proper application of prescribed fire through hands-on workshops and by cost-sharing with private landowners to apply prescribed fire.
 The ultimate objective of the program is to increase fire maintained habitat in targeted geographical areas.
 Targeting efforts in a biologically significant area helps develop "habitat patches" in close proximity to one another so that less mobile wildlife, such as bobwhites and rabbits, can potentially travel between managed patches.
 Identifying focal areas also helps local biologists use resources more efficiently and increases the likelihood that neighboring landowners will become interested in prescribed burning.
 Finally, the program only has a finite amount of funding so targeting efforts helps us get more "bang for our buck."

 As part of the Fire on the Forty initiative, landowners may be reimbursed for funded projects in selected focal counties for 50% of costs for implementing and conducting prescribed fire up to a maximum of $12.50 per acre.
-Focal counties for the 2016 funding cycle include Prentiss, Monroe, Lowndes, and Noxubee in north Mississippi, and Amite, Pike, Walthall, Marion, Covington, Jefferson Davis, Forest, Lamar, and Pearl River in south Mississippi.
+Focal counties for the 2021 funding cycle include Amite, Pike, Walthall, Marion, Covington, Jefferson Davis, Forest, Lamar, Perry, Stone, and Pearl River.

 The Fire on the Forty Steering Committee has worked closely with the MDWFP, Mississippi Prescribed Fire Council, Mississippi Forestry Commission, Mississippi State University Extension Service, and other partners to develop workshops to introduce landowners to prescribed fire.